hdtodd/rtl_watch/README.md

 1. the mean and standard deviation of the number of packets per transmission (PPT) from each device.

 >[!NOTE]
->ITGT and PPT statistics *lag one transmission behind readings*, since the past transmission isn't recognized until a new one begins.
+>ITGT and PPT statistics *lag one transmission behind readings*, since the end of the past transmission isn't recognized until a new one begins.

 ### The Control Buttons
 This section is located just below the title bar and provides the following controls for program operation: